-Assignments and examinations are the basic means of evaluating your knowledge and understanding of course content.
-Your final grade for a course is normally determined by a weighted average of the marks for all assignments and examinations completed in the course.
-You should review the Course Syllabus for specifics.
+Many courses at AU make use of examinations as one way to evaluate a student's knowledge and understanding of course content.
+The final grade for a course is normally determined by a weighted average of the marks for all assignments and examinations completed in the course.
+Review the Course Syllabus for each course you're registered in to see if your course requires examinations and refer to the following sections for examrelated questions.